 Jesus was saying that the Nazarenes were worse than these Gentiles.
 And he said this in their synagogue—Gentiles were better than Jews.
 Imagine a restrictive Baptist pastor, who denies the spiritual gifts, saying in his restrictive home church, “The Pentecostals are better off and godlier and God-approved than you are!
 The Pentecostals are right!”
 It is a sure thing that he would be called before the board of elders and possibly get fired a short time later.

 “filled with anger”: Luke likes the “filling” verbs, but here it is the wrong spirit.
 They were filled with anger or wrath.
 And this outrage happened in their synagogue, a sacred space.
 This is a subtle point that soon the synagogue will be left behind, which happened over the decades, and was slightly visible even in the Book of Acts.
 Slightly?
 Paul went to the synagogues, but often the people there rejected him as they did to Jesus right here (see Luke 11:20 and Matt.
 10:17).

 The widow of Zarephath was a Gentile.
-Jesus is telling the people of Nazareth that the gospel will reach out to them and maybe even bypass the Chosen People, if they are not careful.
+Naaman was a Gentile enemy commander.
+Jesus is telling the people of Nazareth that the gospel will reach out to the Gentiles and maybe even bypass the Chosen People, if they are not careful.
 This enrages the Chosen People, which explains why they suddenly turned on him (Garland, comment on 4:28).